LevelGroundPool.Com - Swimming Pool Solar Heaters and Blankets

 Pool Solar Heaters, Covers, and Blankets

-UPDATE: We had this cover on during a sunny but fairly cool and windy day where the temp only topped out at barely 70 degrees.
+UPDATE: We had this clear solar blanket on during a sunny but fairly cool and windy day where the temp only topped out at barely 70 degrees.
 At about 5:30PM we took the cover off and took a swim (68 degrees out) and the water was nice -This solar heater cover works!
 Ironically, on cool clear dry days, the solar blanket heater works even better than on warmer days that are less clear - on dry days the sun can really heat things up.
 On another day it was down to 48 the night before and only got into the high 60's during the day (but it was clear and sunny), and by 5:30PM the water was nice!

 pool solar cover

 Copyright 2009 Michael Sakowski Questions or Comments?
 Email Me!
+Privacy Policy